neuralmagic/docs/docs/index.rst

 | `DeepSparse Engine <https://docs.neuralmagic.com/deepsparse />`_  | `Repo <https://github.com/neuralmagic/deepsparse />`_  | `Queue <https://github.com/neuralmagic/deepsparse/issues />`_  | `Index <https://github.com/neuralmagic/deepsparse/releases />`_  | Neural Magic Engine |
 +-------------------------------------------------------------------+--------------------------------------------------------+----------------------------------------------------------------+------------------------------------------------------------------+---------------------+

-We also have a Deep Sparse Community `Discourse Forum <https://discuss.neuralmagic.com />`_ and `Slack <https://join.slack.com/t/discuss-neuralmagic/shared_invite/zt-q1a1cnvo-YBoICSIw3L1dmQpjBeDurQ />`_.
+For user help or questions, sign up or log in to our `Deep Sparse Community Slack <https://join.slack.com/t/discuss-neuralmagic/shared_invite/zt-q1a1cnvo-YBoICSIw3L1dmQpjBeDurQ />`_.
 We are growing the community member by member and happy to see you there.
+Bugs, feature requests, or additional questions can also be posted to our `GitHub Issue Queues <https://github.com/neuralmagic />`_ for the related repository.

 To contribute to Neural Magic documentation, please:

 - Open a `GitHub issue <https://github.com/neuralmagic/docs/issues />`_ and give it the `documentation` label.
 - Submit a `pull request <https://github.com/neuralmagic/docs/pulls />`_ with your proposed documentation changes.
-- Get started with `writing and formatting on GitHub <https://help.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github />`_.
+- Get started with `writing and formatting on GitHub. <https://help.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github />`_

-To learn more about Neural Magic, `check our website <https://www.neuralmagic.com />`.
+To learn more about Neural Magic, `check our our website. <https://www.neuralmagic.com />`_

 .. toctree::